stack-of-tasks/pinocchio/doc/Overview.md

 The forward kinematics is simply computed by providing the model, the associated data and the robot configuration.
 Then, a loop goes through the kinematic tree (from root to leaves) and display for each joint its name and position in world frame.
 For the 6-dof manipulator UR5, there are 7 joints to be displayed, with the first joint being the "universe" i.e. the reference world frame from which everything is expressed.

-\section OverviewPython About Python wrapings
+\section OverviewPython About Python wrappings

 Pinocchio is written in C++, with a full template-based C++ API, for efficiency purpose.
 All the functionalities are available in C++.
 Extension of the library should be preferably in C++.